-In the UK, if your student needs medical treatment, he/she should register with your GP/physician, as a temporary resident.
+If your student needs medical treatment, he/she should register with your GP/physician, as a temporary resident.
 If this is not possible, please direct the student to the Accommodation & Welfare Officer/s at the School, who will provide relevant advice.
-In North America, we recommend that you encourage students to talk to you if they are feeling unwell and need to see a doctor.
-You should advise them about a recommended doctor in your area.
-If you are concerned about your students' physical or mental health please consult with our Accommodation & Welfare Officers.
+If you are concerned about your students' physical or mental health, please consult with our Accommodation & Welfare Officers.